apache/parquet-format/Encryption.md

 by comparing it with e.g. the target table name, using a convention accepted in the organization.
 Readers of data sets, comprised of multiple partition files, can verify data set integrity by checking the number of files and the AAD prefix of each file.
-For example, a reader that needs to process the employee table, a May 23 version, knows the AAD must be "employees_23May2018.partN" in each corresponding table file.
+For example, a reader that needs to process the employee table, a May 23 version, knows (via the convention) that the AAD prefix must be "employees_23May2018.partN" in each corresponding table file.
 If a file AAD prefix is "employees_23May2018.part0", the reader will know it is fine, but if the prefix is "employees_23May2016.part0" or "contractors_23May2018.part0" - the file is wrong.
 The reader should also know the number of table partitions and verify availability